Two nights in Lisbon... Colourful houses, cobbled streets, peacocks and sunsets

 We then headed back to the famous lift, Elevador de Santa Justa after bailing out of the queue the day before in favour of going to search for food and wine.

-We decided to give the queue another go, it was quite long, and to add to my frustrations there was an irritating woman knocking into me every two seconds.
+We decided to give the queue another go, it was quite long, and to add to my frustrations there was an irritating woman knocking into me every two seconds oblivious to my presence.
 I made a note to order one of those jackets nervous dogs wear that are bright yellow and clearly state ‘GIVE ME SPACE’!!
 Luckily, we got up there without me complaining too loudly (kind of) and the view was incredible!
 If there are no irritating ‘body touching’ people in the queue I would say it is 100% worth it.

 Our final stop before heading back to the airport was watching the sunset over the river.
 We missed the sunset by a few minutes the day before, so we headed back before dinner on our last evening.
 Sadly, Steffan had to drive at the other end but that only meant more wine for me!
 Something I never complain about.
 And whilst I pride myself on my drinking capability I didn’t manage the whole bottle and we gave it to some girls who were sat watching the sunset as well whilst chattering away.
 They were over the moon!